feature-engine/feature_engine/docs/user_guide/datetime/DatetimeSubtraction.rst

 DatetimeSubtraction
 ===================

-Very often we have datetime variables in our datasets and we want to determine the time elapsed between them.
-For example, if we work with financial data, we may have the variable `date_of_loan_application` with the date and time when the customer applied for a loan, and also the variable `date_of_birth`, with the customers' date of birth.
-With those 2 variables, we want to infer the **age** of the customer at the time of application.
+Very often, we have datetime variables in our datasets, and we want to determine the time difference between them.
+For example, if we work with financial data, we may have the variable **date of loan application**, with the date and time when the customer applied for a loan, and also the variable **date of birth**, with the customer's date of birth.
+With those two variables, we want to infer the **age of the customer** at the time of application.
 In order to do this, we can compute the difference in years between `date_of_loan_application` and `date_of_birth` and capture it in a new variable.

 In a different example, if we are trying to predict the price of the house and we have information about the year in which the house was built, we can infer the age of the house at the point of sale.
 Generally, older houses cost less.
+To calculate the age of the house, we’d simply compute the difference in years between the sale date and the date at which it was built.

+The Python program offers many options for making operations between datetime objects, like, for example, the datetime module.
+Since most likely you will be working with Pandas dataframes, we will focus this guide on pandas and then how we can automate the procedure with Feature-engine.

 Subtracting datetime features with pandas
 -----------------------------------------

+In Python, we can subtract datetime objects with pandas.
+To work with datetime variables in pandas, we need to make sure that the timestamp, which can be represented in various formats, like strings (str), objects (`"O"`), or datetime, is cast as a datetime.
+If not, we can convert strings to datetime objects by executing `pd.to_datetime(df[variable_of_interest])`.

-In Python, we can subtract datetime variables with pandas.
-Let's create a toy dataframe with 2 datetime variables first:
+Let’s create a toy dataframe with 2 datetime variables for a short demo:

 .. code:: python